Outlands in the Eighty Acres: History

+One of the things former mayor Clint Eastwood was elected on in 1986 was tearing the mansion down because it was not making any money for the city after it was purchased by them in 1971.

+The Carmel Art Institute was relocated to the Flanders Mansion, where the Institute continued to operate under John Cunningham.

 The non-profit organization Flanders Foundation was formed in 1998 to preserve, enhance, and maintain the city owned 34 acre the Flanders Mansion and Mission Trail Nature Preserve.
-As of 1018, the City of Carmel is looking for a curator to donate their time, skills, and financial resources to restore the Flanders Mansion in exchange for rent-free use of the Mansion for 20 years.